modelica/ModelicaSpecification/RationaleMCP/0035/SpecificationText.md

 Two kind of files have to be provided:
 * a template file `<LibraryName>.pot` (Portable Object Template).
 It contains all necessary information to translate all descriptions, but no translations.
 The pattern `<LibraryName>` denotes the toplevel class name of the library.
-* one file for each supported language with the name `<LibraryName>.<language>.po`.
+* one file for each supported language with the name `<LibraryName>.<language>.po` (Portable Object).
 This file is a copy of the associated template file, but extended with the translations in the specified language.
-The pattern `<language>` stands for the ISO 639-1 language code, e.g. de or en.
+The pattern `<language>` stands for the ISO 639-1 language code, e.g., de or sv.

 The files consist of a header and a body.
 All text strings are in double quotes and encoded with UTF-8 characters.
 Comments start with an `#` and are continued until the end of line.
 Spaces outside strings are ignored and used as separators.
 The detailed format of these files is described in [GNU gettext](https://www.gnu.org/software/gettext/manual/gettext.pdf).